 The site was chosen by William the Conqueror as it was only one day's march from the Tower of London and because it provided a good defence against attack from the west.

 Since the 11th century, the castle has been home to 39 monarchs who have shaped the building into what is reputed to be 'The Queen's' favourite official residence.

-As well as the home where 'The Queen' spends most weekends Windsor Castle is very much a working royal palace which is regularly used for ceremonial and State occasion.
+As well as the home where 'The Queen' spends most weekends Windsor Castle is very much a working royal palace which is regularly used for State and ceremonial occasions.

 A typical visit to Windsor Castle last two to three hours.

 Guided tours of the Precincts, which are included in the ticket price, depart at half-hourly intervals from the Courtyard and last 30 minutes.